cmcsun/cs2ansible/README.md

 to run playbook: ansible-playbook cs2_servers.yml -i hosts.ini --ask-become-pass (can also use ansible secret vault to store password for the ansible user to use sudo access on the box its running on)

-WILL FAIL HERE MO SUCH FILE OR DIRECTORY
+WILL FAIL HERE: NO SUCH FILE OR DIRECTORY

 NEED TO RUN STEAMCMD